Lake Nojiri, Nojiriko: Explore The Heart of Japan

 Places to stay in & around lake Nojiri – Pensions, Resorts, Cabins & Hotels

-See our Lake Nojiri Accommodation page for more options
+See our Lake Nojiri Accommodation page for options or book online!

 Lake Nojiri Cruises